adamlglover/Scorpion/LINEUP.md

 ##### X-1 Series

 # RMD 8208
-The X-1 Series RMD 8208 CPU features all the nessicary instructions needed for data manipulation and arithmatic proccessing.
+The X-1 Series RMD 8208 CPU features all the nessicary instructions needed for data manipulation and arithmetic proccessing.
 Below is a chart explaining the specs of the CPU .

 | Essentials              |            |
 | ----------------------- | :--------- |